 - The importance and the necessity for having an integrated marketing communications plan

-As business professionals seek to gather consumer insight and market intelligence within a fragmented media environment, the critical challenge becomes how to balance traditional metrics with contemporary analytics.
+As business professionals seek to gather consumer insight and market intelligence within an aggressive digital environment, the critical challenge becomes how to balance traditional metrics with contemporary analytics and external forces.

 Quantitative research [QT] asks the questions and qualitative research [QL] questions the answers.
-Good business decisions need both types of metrics to determine not only the value of products, ideas, and services, but also which factors pull consumers toward – or push them away from – media, social media, products, ideas, and services.
+Good business decisions need both types of metrics and an increased focus on motivations of the consumer to determine not only the value of products, ideas, and services, but also which factors pull consumers toward – or push them away from – media, social media, products, ideas, and services.

 - Types of QT and QL research methods, and when to apply them